seirios/BBPTopologySSCX/WORK.md

 I'm not sure how much time it'd take to compute those though.
 I think computing correlation on 30K took a few minutes so on 1.7M it may be 50^2 times longer so at least a week.
 Obviously we can use many nodes (I'm also not sure if the computation was using all the core It was a scipy thing so I would say no).
 Overall if we are efficient with parallelization it should actually be pretty fast (250 cpu per node should make this takes a few hours top).
+[JasonPSmith] From the meeting: We can restrict to pairs that are connected to each other.

 [seirios] For maximum efficiency, I'd vouch for custom C code, which I volunteer to write.
 We'd only have to define exactly how we are computing the correlations.